stephenqz/OATS/README.md

     transformers==4.44.1
 ```

-## How to Run
+## Details and How to Run
 Hyperparameter and experiment specifications are passed via a list of dictionaries in `OATS_configs.py` with each dictionary representing a specific experiment.
-The `compress` variable for OATS should be set to `False` if evaluating model performance.
+The `compress` variable for OATS should be set to `False` only if the sparse and low-rank terms do not need to be accessed individually (i.e. if evaluating model performance only).
 If this is the case, the sparse plus low-rank matrices are summed and saved as a single dense matrix.
 File to run is `main.py`.

 ## Codebases Utilized
 Our code utilizes and takes inspiration from the codebases found at the following GitHub Repos: